textileio/community/docs/index.md

 Welcome to the Textile documentation.
 Whether you are an expert or an absolute beginner, you'll find your answers here.
 Pick a starting point below, or use the search box to find documents matching your keywords.

-_The LIFT Stack_

 Textile is designed to connect and extend [Libp2p](https://libp2p.io), [IPFS](https://ipfs.io), and [Filecoin](https://filecoin.io).
-Below, you'll find the three products that make up Textile, the Hub, ThreadsDB, and the Powergate.
+Below, you'll find the three technologies that makeup Textile: the Hub, ThreadsDB, and the Powergate.
+Together, these tools should help you build apps that are only limited by your imagination!

 ## The Hub

-Use Textile's managed services to persist your data on the IPFS network.
-Textile Buckets provide persistent, mutable, data storage on IPFS.
-Host websites or public data in Buckets.
-Invite your team to Buckets to share sync and admin capabilities.
+The Hub is a portal to the IPFS network.
+Use Textile's managed services to persist your data on the IPFS network, enhance the speed and availability of your decentralized databases, and more.
+The Hub has APIs for developers and teams to push data to the network and it has developer libraries to provide remote IPFS pinning in your apps or simplify the deployment of our decentralized database, ThreadsDB.

 #### Explore the tutorials